thatlarrypearson/telemetry-obd/README.md

 One solution to consider is to always provide the Raspberry Pi with Internet access, especially during the boot process.
 For example, mobile phones (with the correct carrier plan) support mobile WIFI hotspot capability.
 In iPhone settings, this shows up in the **Settings** app as **Personal Hotspot**.

-On my iPhone, the **Personal Hotspot** times out and goes to sleep when no devices are connected to it.
-Before starting the vehicle, I disable the hotspot and reenable it through the iPhone **Settings** app.
+On an iPhone, the **Personal Hotspot** times out and goes to sleep when no devices are connected to it.
+Before starting the vehicle, disable the hotspot and reenable it through the iPhone **Settings** app.
 This approach worked flawlessly on a two day, 1,000 mile trip with seven fuel stops, one overnight stop and several random health stops.

 Running Raspberry Pi's in headless mode requires WIFI to be configured in advance.
-For example, I put each of my iPhones and my tablet into mobile hotspot mode and then configured the Raspberry Pi to automatically connect to them at home before leaving.
+For example, put each phone or tablet into mobile hotspot mode and then configure the Raspberry Pi to automatically connect to them before using the logging system in a vehicle.

 Another solution is to use add a GPS receiver to the Raspberry Pi to add [Stratum-1 NTP Server](https://www.satsignal.eu/ntp/Raspberry-Pi-NTP.html) capability to the Raspberry Pi.
 This option is currently under active investigation.
 The primary advantage is it works in remote environments were mobile wireless signals are unavailable.
 It also requires less work on behalf of the vehicle operator.

+Another solution is to use a Raspberry Pi GPS HAT with a built-in real-time clock.
+This option is under investigation using the [Raspberry Pi UPS HAT](https://www.pishop.us/product/raspberry-pi-ups-hat/).

 ## Running Raspberry Pi In Vehicle